MAIN UNIVERSITY ACCOUNTS

 Call to action: This is usually a Website or place that allows the user to find more information.

 Relevant keywords or tags: This helps users find your video on YouTube.

 Include UNL or University of Nebraska in your video file naming for better SEO (search engine optimization) i.e.: UNL_AwesomeVideo.MP4

 Captioning is required for videos.
 If you have a script send it along with your video files so all closed captioning can be included.

-If you are posting a video (preferably from MediaHub) to your UNL Website, closed captioning and other accessibility protocols must be followed
+If you are posting a video (preferably from MediaHub) to your university website, closed captioning and other accessibility protocols must be followed

 Show your story.
 Instagram is a free photo and video app that allows users to quickly display relevant content in a simple square photo or video that can then have various photos filters simply applied to it.